Mexican cartel leader 'El Mayo' Zambada pleads not guilty to US charges

 Zambada's lawyer did not elaborate on those claims Friday.

 U.S. Magistrate Judge James Cho ordered Zambada detained until trial.
-His lawyers did not ask for bail, and U.S. prosecutors in Brooklyn asked the judge to detain him.
+His lawyers did not ask for bail, and U.S. prosecutors asked the judge to detain him.

 “He was one of the most, if not the most, powerful narcotics kingpins in the world,” Assistant U.S. Attorney Francisco Navarro said.
 “He co-founded the Sinaloa cartel and sat atop the narcotics trafficking world for decades.”

-Zambada sat quietly as he listened to the interpreter.
-Leaving court after the brief hearing, he appeared to accept some help getting out of a chair, then walked out slowly but unaided.
+Zambada, 76, used a wheelchair at a court appearance in Texas last month, and U.S. marshals steadied him Friday as he walked into a federal courtroom in Brooklyn.
+He appeared to accept some help getting out of a chair after the brief hearing, then walked out slowly but unaided.

 Sketch artists were in the small courtroom, but other journalists could observe only through closed-circuit video because of a shortage of seats.